Low Shower Head Water Pressure

-If the shower head is caked with hard water deposits, let the shower head soak in some warm white vinegar for twenty-four hours.
+Allow the shower head soak in some warm white vinegar for twenty-four hours to remove hard water deposits.
 The vinegar will often remove or soften the hard water deposits.

 After soaking, use a toothbrush to remove any residual deposits and rinse with clear water.
 Install the small plastic flow restrictor disk and reattach the shower head to the water pipe.

-Not all shower heads are designed the same and after removing one from the water supply pipe at the wall you may not see a plastic disk.
+You may have to buy a new shower head.
+Not all showerheads are designed the same and after removing one from the water supply pipe at the wall you may not see a plastic disk.
 If this happens and the flow of water from the supply pipe is adequate, just go buy a new shower head.

 Shower heads are readily accessible and they are a common replacement part.
 In fact, you may find one that produces a better stream of water than what you had before.

 Remember to use pipe thread compound on the water supply pipe that connects to the shower head.
 This prevents leaks where the shower head connects to the water supply pipe.

 What Does Unequal Pressure at the Shower Head Mean?

 Unequal pressure between hot and cold water at the showerhead means the clog is in the valve, not the shower head.